jeremiasivan/r_phylo_functions/window_annotation/README.md

 ## Window Tree Annotation
----
-<p>The following R script can be used to construct concatenated alignment from multiple fasta files, build windows trees, and annotate based on the chromosomal position.
-In addition to R libraries, <a href="https://bioinf.shenwei.me/seqkit/">Seqkit</a> and <a href="http://www.iqtree.org">IQTree2</a> are also used for certain analysis, and users should provide the executable themselves.</p>
+<p>The following R script can be used to construct concatenated alignment from multiple fasta files, build windows trees, and annotate based on the tree topology and chromosomal position.
+In addition to R libraries, <a href="https://bioinf.shenwei.me/seqkit/">Seqkit</a> and <a href="http://www.iqtree.org">IQTree2</a> are also used for specific analyses, and users should provide the executable themselves.</p>

 ### Usage (based on *example*)
 ```